-She specialises in studies of research practice, policy and governance and in philosophy of research – including research ecosystems, research assessment, impact and knowledge exchange, research funding, research quality, evaluation, open knowledge practices, research ethics, capacity, publication practices, research careers and the cultural value of research in the arts and the humanities.
+Alis studies research practice, policy and governance, higher education and philosophy of research – including research and innovation ecosystems, responsible research and innovation, research assessment, impact and knowledge exchange, research funding, research quality, evaluation, open knowledge practices, research ethics, capacity, publication practices, research careers and the cultural value of research in the arts and the humanities.
+Contributions to the integration and development of the field of meta-research include the collaborative production of the Handbook of Meta-Research (2024).
+This strand of work is complemented with a strong interest in teacher education research, knowledge and values in education, and the role of research in education.

 - Director of Research, Department of Education, University of Oxford